AlDanial/cloc/README.md

-If you find yourself using the same command line switches every time you invoke cloc, you can save some typing by adding those switches to the ``options.txt`` runtime configuration file. cloc will look for this file in the following locations:
+If you find yourself using the same command line switches every time you invoke cloc, you can save some typing by adding those switches to the ``options.txt`` runtime configuration file. cloc will look for this file in the following default locations:
 <pre>
 # Linux, NetBSD, FreeBSD, macOS:
 /home/USERNAME/.config/cloc/options.txt